Physical Education

 Developing Independence – Promoting Sport for Life

-Students in Year 10 and 11 have two hours of PE a week.
+Students in Year 10 and 11 have three hours of PE per fortnight.
 In this time we encourage students to adopt a healthy and active lifestyle.
 Our aim as a PE Department is to find a form of physical activity for all students that they can enjoy and will continue to participate in once they leave school.
 To try and encourage participation we split each class into different groups dependent on their approach and attitude to physical activity and sport, for example, a competitive group or a social group.

 Examination Courses